CompanyRate/Mp3_Organizer/resources/Readme.txt

 Mp3 Organizer
-Developed by: Greg Pearson for www.Companyrate.net
+Developed by: Greg Pearson for www.Companyrate.net Email Contact : Developer@companyrate.net

 Programming Language : Java using Swing for the GUI